openshift-homeroom/lab-workshop-content/workshop/content/exercises/03-building-image.md

 oc start-build custom --from-dir . --follow
 ```

-Wait for the new deployment using this image:
+Once the build has complete, wait for the new deployment using this image:

 ```execute
 oc rollout status dc/custom